sch246/MaidUseHandCrank/README.en_us.md

 ![Hand Crank Image](https://s2.loli.net/2025/09/13/jtRoi6OU2cumlfG.png)

-When enabled, the maid autonomously searches for an interactive hand crank to use, or the search radius can be set manually (by setting the search radius to a non-zero value, which may result in frequent back and forth)
+When enabled, the maid automatically searches for hand cranks to operate.
+The search radius defaults to 0 (auto-detect).
+You can set a custom radius, but the maid may repeatedly attempt to reach unreachable cranks, causing her to keep wandering back and forth.

 ![⑨ Using Hand Crank Image](https://s2.loli.net/2025/09/13/IJG8MVOjoeByRca.png)